m7md-arwani/pythongpt/README.md

 # Interactive Exam with Llama3 LLM

 This project is an interactive exam platform that allows users to take exams with the assistance of a chatbot powered by LLama3.
+Which is an open-source LLM supported by Meta.
 The chatbot can help users with questions during the exam.
 The project is built using Flask for the backend and Llama3 for the chatbot functionality.

 ## Table of Contents